mudasobwa/mudasobwa.github.io/_posts/2013-01-20-zsh-weird-right-prompt.md

 ---
 {% include JB/setup %}

-Tinkering at `zsh` settings, I occidentally came across a very interesting [solution](http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/) for the right-side prompt.
+Tinkering at `zsh` settings, I accidentally came across a very interesting [solution](http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/) for the right-side prompt.
 Everybody who runs zsh on her notebook should definitely take a glance.
 The right-side prompt usually holds an unnecessary garbage, like either clock or `tty id`.
 That’s why I really like an idea to put there a battery charge indicator.
 Depending on the battery level, the notifier is to be shown in green, yellow or red.

 The inventor of the solution used the far-fetched python to retrieve the battery charge level.
 I decided to rewrite the whole stuff using native shell.
 The result looks like this: